Counseling MEd/CAGS (On Campus)

 Students also have the option of adding an adjustment counseling concentration to their plan of study, which requires two additional courses, as well as additional internship hours.
 The adjustment counseling concentration allows students to be eligible for the Department of Elementary and Secondary Education K-12 initial level licensure as a school adjustment counselor

 At the end of the program, you will be eligible to apply for licensure to work as a school counselor in Massachusetts provided you complete internship in Massachusetts.
 Our program meets the educational requirements for licensure in Massachusetts.
 Please check with an admissions counselor at email@example.com to determine if our program meets educational requirements for practice in your state.
+Regardless, internship must be satisfactorily completed in Massachusetts to certify that you have completed a state-approved program.

 Letters of Recommendation